will-rowe/baby-groot/README.md

 * additional support for variable read lengths and long reads
   * I'm thinking that some sort of windowing strategy of the query sequences may work out better than containment, now that we're not doing exact alignment
-* additional sketching algorithms to benchmark against existing KMV, Bottom-K, Bloom Filter
+* additional sketching algorithms to benchmark against existing KMV, KHF, Bloom Filter
 * add in phasing and paired-end information for informing path prediction during haplotype recovery
 * improving node re-weighting scheme during MCMC path finding
 * add in the option to augment graphs with new paths during mapping
 * test out MCMC as alternative to EM
+  * investigate node re-weighting schemes
 * improve WASM
   * currently only small file sizes are supported before browser complains
   * need to improve javascript data streaming function
   * add in more control over runtime parameters for BABY-GROOT